sergei-mironov/xkb-switch/README.md

 ----------------

 Admittedly, I only tested with a few different layouts that I used.
-If you find any bugs let me know at Github or ierton@gmail.com.
+If you find any bugs let me know by submitting an issue or via grrwlf@gmail.com.

+Regards,
 Sergey.